Supreme-Soft/lovely-viewers/README.md

 Explore this demo to understand JavaScript's potential for creating interactive animations.
 Interact with the particles using your mouse to see JavaScript in action.
 You can view the live demo on [CodePen](https://codepen.io/Supreme-Soft/pen/yLwddqK).

 ## Contributing:
 Feel free to contribute to this project by suggesting improvements or adding new features.
 Fork the repository, make your changes, and submit a pull request.
+Don't forget to share your CodePen with us!
+We welcome your contributions!

 ## Credits:
 - This demo draws inspiration from various JavaScript animation tutorials and websites.